-If you do decide to direct sow your tomato seeds, there are a few important steps that you need to take.
+If you do decide to direct sow your tomato seeds, there are a few important steps that you can take.

-- Add some compost to your soil.
-This will improve the soil structure and allow the soil to retain some water without staying too wet.
+- Add some compost to your soil – This will improve the soil structure and allow the soil to retain some water without staying soggy.
 Compost will also provide nutrients for plants.
-In addition, compost will provide organic material for beneficial soil organisms (bacteria and earthworms).
+In addition, compost will add organic material to attract beneficial soil organisms (such as earthworms and nitrogen-fixing bacteria.)

-- Add fertilizer, if necessary.
-Get a soil test before adding anything to your soil, to find out if it is really needed.
+- Add fertilizer, if necessary – Get a soil test before adding anything to your soil, to find out if it is really necessary.
 Always follow the instructions on the package, since it is possible to over fertilize your plants!

-- Wait for warm weather.
-The soil temperature should consistently be over 50 degrees Fahrenheit (10 degrees Celsius) for tomato seeds to have any chance of germinating.
-This will certainly be after the last frost date in your area.
+- Wait for warm weather – The soil temperature should consistently be over 50 degrees Fahrenheit (10 degrees Celsius) for tomato seeds to have any chance of germinating.
+This will almost certainly be after the last frost date in your area.
 The Old Farmer’s Almanac has a tool here, which you can use to look up frost dates.

-- You may want to install supports now, before the plants grow, to avoid damaging their roots.
+- Install supports – do this early, before the plants grow.
+That way, you will avoid damaging their roots.
 For taller indeterminate tomato varieties, use stakes driven into the ground close to the seeds.
 For shorter determinate tomato varieties, use tomato cages with the planted seed in the center of the cage.

-- If planting multiple rows of tomatoes, leave 4 feet (1.2 meters) between rows.
-This will allow enough space later in the season for pulling weeds and watering, fertilizing, inspecting, and harvesting.
+- Leave 4 feet (1.2 meters) between rows – This will allow enough space later in the season for pulling weeds and watering, fertilizing, inspecting, and harvesting.